G33kF0rc3/hello-world-tingshiun/Readme.md

   You can do so by using the `cd`,  _change directory_, command.
 It allows you to navigate to anywhere in the file system.
   > note: directories are commonly refered to as folders

-  Say I'd like to keep my project in `geek-force` folder in ` Docements`, I can navigate there by:
+  Say I'd like to keep my project in `geek-force` folder in `Documents`, I can navigate there by:
   ```
-  $ cd Docements/geek-force
+  $ cd Documents/geek-force
   ```

 ##### 3. Now you can clone the repository from GitHub